Native tree choices for Northern Virginia

 Black cherry (Prunus serotina) is a fine native pollinator and bird food tree, and it is available for sale in native plant nurseries.
 It also makes a good shade tree.
 But it is weedy and will seed readily into gardens.
 It also a primary host eastern tent caterpillars in the spring, and many find the tents and early defoliation unsightly, although it does not damage the tree.

-Loblolly Pine (Pinus taeda) An excellent pine, native just south of Prince William County.
+Loblolly Pine (Pinus taeda) An excellent pine, native just south of here but not to Loudoun, Prince William, Fairfax or Arlington/Alexandria.

 Black locust (Robinia pseudoacacia) is a great pollinator tree and is known for producing very good honey.
 But it is also weedy, aggressive and produces large messy seed pods.
 There is some debate about its native range, but Dirr indicates it was introduced to England in 1636 where it became a must have horticultural species.
 This early date of introduction to Europe suggests it was present in the coastal plain and piedmont at the beginning of colonization.